Clear-winged grasshopper (Camnula pellucida)

 Many insecticides have activity on grasshoppers.
 However, they are most effective against young grasshoppers.
 Nymphs are wingless and are found hopping on the ground instead of flying.
 Grasshoppers are active during the day and rest on the tops or within grasses and weedy areas.

-- bifenthrin (Brigade 2EC and WSB) at 0.1 lb ai/a.
-Apply in spring and fall when aphids are seen.
-Maximum amount allowed is 0.2 lb ai/a per season.
+- bifenthrin (Brigade 2EC and WSB) at 0.1 lb ai/A. Apply in spring and fall when insects are present at their economic threshold level.
+Maximum amount allowed is 0.2 lb ai/A per season.
 Applications made no less than 14 days apart.
 PHI 30 days prior to harvest for forage, hay and seed.

 Tillage in late fall can destroy grasshopper egg pods, but is not a means to control feeding grasshoppers.
 Strips of green foliage (Trap Strips) have been used to attract grasshoppers to a small area where they can be more easily treated